Vinyl Group Secures $7.65M to Fuel Concrete Playground Acquisition

-Vinyl Group has successfully closed a fully underwritten retail entitlement offer, raising $7.65 million to complete its acquisition of Concrete Playground and strengthen its cash position.
+Vinyl Group Ltd has successfully closed its retail entitlement offer, raising $7.65 million to complete the acquisition of Concrete Playground Pty Ltd and strengthen its cash reserves.
+The offer garnered strong support from shareholders, underscoring confidence in the company’s strategic direction.

-• Raised approximately A$7.65 million via fully underwritten entitlement offer
+• Raised approximately A$7.65 million through fully underwritten entitlement offer

 • Funds earmarked for Concrete Playground acquisition and working capital